anastasiamousa/swift-extensions/README.md

 - `UITextField`:      Adding an error icon, adding attributed text.
 - `UITextInput`:      Working with a selected range of a text input.
 - `UITextView`:       Adding attributed text.
-- `UIView`:           Adding round corners with & without parameter, setting it enabled.
+- `UIView`:           Adding round corners with & without parameter, making it userEnabled.
 - `UIViewController`: Creating a new viewController & adding its identifier.

 <!--